-Florida drivers license points sound like a great thing, but the more you have, the more likely you’ll have your license suspended.
-How many points to suspend license in FL, you ask?
-You might also be wondering, “How many points is a speeding ticket in FL?”
+However, racking up traffic violations and accumulating points on your driver's license is anything but beneficial.
+You won't face too many penalties for one traffic ticket, but start collect them and you could be in trouble.
+The point system means that the more driver's license points you have, the more likely you’ll have your license suspended.
+How many are too many points before your license is suspended in Florida, you ask?
 We’ll be covering all of this and more by showing you how to reduce points on your driving record in FL.

 Below is a list of Florida drivers license points and their suspension duration.

 - 12 points in 12 months will lead to a 30-day license suspension

 - 18 points in 18 months will lead to a 3-month suspension.

 - 24 points in 36 months will lead to a 1-year suspension.

 However, if you’re accruing that many traffic violations, it might be cheaper to use a rideshare app, and you should definitely consider a driver improvement course.